Become an Agency Partner

 - Maintain active ANSI-accredited food safety trainings for relevant staff and volunteers

-- Undergo annual site visits to verify that equitable service and food safety standards are met
+- Undergo biennial and/or as-needed site visits to verify that equitable service and food safety standards are met

 Please follow the steps outlined below to start the process of becoming an Agency Partner.